ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/conant-gertrude-2.md

 ---
 citation: "Gertrude Conant.
-Used with permission"
+Used with permission."
 notes: >-
     As mentioned in a newspaper clipping above, Dr. Lockwood and his wife lived for a time in the apartment above M. E. Mills while his house was being "reconstructed" from May 1 to late October, 1926.
 ---